 The architecture of Mayapan reveals a sad degeneration...
 The tile-like veneer of the Temple of the Warriors, the great ball court... and other buildings... used by earlier builders at that locality is unknown in the period of Mayapan's dominance.
 Instead, undressed rough blocks of stone were everywhere used.
 They are unbelievably crude...
 The Mayapan masons covered up these stone chunks with heavy overlays of stucco to produce whitened sepulchers, like heavy make-up to hide wrinkles.

 The Late Maya were then in the midst of a slow, war-filled decline that ended with their violent overthrow a century before the Spanish conquistadors arrived.
 Meanwhile in the early 21st century, America has become the most militaristic nation in history (spending almost as much on war as the rest of the world combined and ruled by a permanent war government) while America's global empire is collapsing and its broad technological and industrial prowess are withering.

 Is Abobe Dreamweaver's crude, unfinished UI (which forces you into HTML code to do almost everything) the equivalent of the crude, unfinished stella at Chichen Izta?
-Is Dreamweaver's lack of features that were present in popular PC Web authoring tools during the High Classic Period of PC Software the equivalent of Mayapan's lack of a great pyramid and other architectual features of the High Classic Period Maya?
+Is WordPress's inability to open more than one file at a time the equivalent of the late Mayan stite Mayapan's lack of a great pyramid and other architectual features of the High Classic Period Maya?

-Might be some parallels worth looking at there, but on the other hand -- did you ever wonder why Michael Jackson had a bandage on the end of his nose when they found his body?
+Might be some parallels worth looking at there, but on the other hand -- did you ever wonder what color panties Michael Jackson was wearing when they found his body?